About The TRICIA Network

-TRICIA – Tissue Research in Childhood Inflammatory Arthritis – is a collaborative infrastructure network that supports the delivery of synovial tissue research in juvenile idiopathic arthritis (JIA).
-By establishing a network of trained clinical sites and expert laboratories, and embedding standardised protocols and data pipelines, TRICIA enables multicentre studies that advance precision pathology and biomarker discovery.
+The TRICIA Network is a UK-wide collaboration advancing childhood arthritis research through innovation, patient partnership, and tissue-based discovery.
+By establishing a network of trained clinical sites and expert laboratories, and embedding standardised protocols and data pipelines, the TRICIA Network enables multicentre studies that advance precision pathology and biomarker discovery.

 Developing the infrastructure to support synovial tissue research in JIA.
 The TRICIA Consortium is focused on enabling and advancing multicentre synovial tissue research in juvenile idiopathic arthritis (JIA).
 Our objectives are: